fbpx

 Now, to be honest, with kids and homeschooling, you can’t get rid of ALL the clutter.

-Once when my dad came to visit and I had a houseful of littles, I found myself apologizing for the mess.
+Once, when my dad visited, and I had a houseful of littles, I found myself apologizing for the mess.
 My dad replied, “There’s no reason to apologize, Maureen.
 The house is clean.
 What I see is clutter.
 But the clutter is books, newspapers, and toys.
 That tells me that there’s learning, fun, and life happening here.”
 His positive attitude did make me feel better.
 Yet, I was still stressed by the clutter and had to work on getting it under control

 Here are just a few helpful ideas to get you started: